 Is there a superpower you’d like to have?

 RM: “…I would like to be invisible because I’d love to go into people’s houses and see their interior decorating… like when you’re driving at night and you can kind of see through the window and you think, oh that looks so cozy in there.
 I wish I could get a free pass… I’d be a total creeper.”

 How does it feel knowing that you have a huge fan base that are not Marvel fans and you’ll be bringing them into the Marvel Universe?

 RM: “That’s really exciting.
 I hope the mean girls like it.”

 After our interview, we took photos and then I saw her bump into her costars in the hallway and overheard her saying how great WE were!
 I really cannot get over just how wonderfully sweet she is.
 A real gem.

 See DOCTOR STRANGE in IMAX 3D November 4th!
-Get your tickets now and enter a sweepstakes on Fandango.

 What part of this Rachel McAdams interview is your favorite?